A good Thai Massage education has the advantage of being very versatile since it can be done anywhere without needing

 I have personally worked as a visiting consultant in stunningly beautiful spas where accommodation and food was free, I could use the spa facilities, and I got paid very well.
 So it is possible.

 However just a basic Thai Massage education won’t get you into the door.
 You will have to have specialized skills, such as we teach in our online training courses at Thai Healing Massage Academy.

 Teaching Thai Massage

 You can offer training either to massage establishments like hotels or spas, or you can offer workshops or courses on your own.

-This is the route which I have chosen by establishing Thai Healing Massage Academy.
-After teaching live courses for many years, we decided to specialize in high quality online Thai Massage training courses.
+This is the route I have chosen by establishing Thai Healing Massage Academy.
+After teaching live courses for many years, we decided to specialize in high-quality online Thai Massage training courses.

 This has resulted in thousands of students from all over the world receiving an excellent Thai Massage education right in their homes at very affordable prices.

-As an example, one of our students went on to be become the main instructor for all the therapists at the spa where she had been working for many years.
+As an example, one of our students went on to become the main instructor for all the therapists at the spa where she had been working for many years.

 6. Thai Massage combined with yoga